-In our continued effort to improve communication with parents, Fresno County Special Education purchased ParentSquare in 2021 and currently has a goal to increase the number of parents registered to use the communication app.
-We also launched ParentView in 2022, an application that allows parents to see the travel path of their students riding the First Student School bus, and also have a goal to increase parent engagement with the app.
+In our continued effort to improve communication with parents, Fresno County Special Education purchased ParentSquare in 2021.
+ParentView, an application that allows parents to see the travel path of their students riding the First Student School bus was launched in 2022.